joshuathayer/securedrop/securedrop-staging-qubes.md

     qvm-create sd-trusty-base --class StandaloneVM --property virt_mode=hvm --label green qvm-volume extend sd-trusty-base:root 20g

-Using the Qubes Settings interface (Q menu -> sd-build -> Qubes Settings), set the VM's kernel to "None", and set its maximum and initial memory to 2GB.
+Using the Qubes Settings interface (Q menu -> sd-trusty-base -> Qubes Settings), set the VM's kernel to "None", and set its maximum and initial memory to 2GB.

 While you're in the settings interface, note the IP and gateway IP addresses Qubes gave the new VM: you'll need them for later configuration.